 - #4 -- How much free time do you have?

 - #5 -- Do you intend to pay other people to do most of the work?

 Buying an old house can be exciting, but it is also a lot like having a baby – you never know what you are going to get and the overwhelming feeling of raising it will never stop.

-However, there are a number of questions you should ask yourself first before jumping in and buying a fixer-upper.
+However, there are a number of questions you should ask yourself first before jumping in and buying a house – especially a fixer-upper.

 Here are a few key things to consider before you decide to jump on the DIY-wagon with your hammer and your saw: